Around the World in Philadelphia

 Details: 2nd & Hancock Streets | The Piazza at Schmidts

 Located in Northern Liberties, The Piazza at Schmidts is a beautifully landscaped, 80,000-square-foot, open-air space inspired by Rome’s famous piazzas.
 Surrounded by a mix of artists’ studios, boutiques and new restaurants, it’s bursting with activity all year long with festivals, concerts, dance performances and live broadcasts of sporting events.

 Details: 4700 States Drive, (215) 878-5097 | Shofuso House & Garden

 Japan gave the Shofuso House & Garden, an authentic shoin-style Japanese house, to the United States in 1954.
 Visitors can follow the stepping-stone pathway alongside Japanese maples, azaleas and handsome conifers and walk onto a small island in the koi-filled pond.
 Graceful cherry, plum and dogwood trees bloom with delicate pink and white petals in the spring.
 A bamboo grove and a stone pagoda donated by the city of Kyoto complete the ornamental garden.

 Details: 9th to 11th Streets & Arch to Vine Streets

 Philadelphia’s Chinatown, which might more properly be termed Asiatown, is the fourth largest in the United States, with more than 50 restaurants, vegetable markets and specialty stores selling food from every Chinese province, as well as Malaysia, Vietnam, Burma, Thailand and Korea.
-The spectacular Chinese Friendship Gate presides over 10th and Arch streets, dedicated in 1984 as a sign of friendship between Philadelphia and China.
+The spectacular Chinatown Friendship Gate presides over 10th and Arch streets, dedicated in 1984 as a sign of friendship between Philadelphia and China.